 One of the reasons food translation is so important is because it allows companies to prevent some significant PR blunders when introducing their food to other countries.
 One notable instance came when Coca-Cola was first getting introduced to China.
 The phonetic translation boiled down to “bite the wax tadpole”, and the Coke executives had to scramble to find a compromise before they became the laughing-stock of China.

 It’s also important to note that every country has different regulations for how their food labels work.
 For example, more than 60 nations require you to mention if the food has genetically engineered or modified ingredients, but the U.S did not require it until recently.
-Certain countries even require labels be printed in multiple languages to accommodate their population (like Canada, who need both English and French).
+Certain countries even require labels to be printed in multiple languages to accommodate their population (like Canada, which needs both English and French).

 Finally, food translation can end up working as something of a PR stunt.
 A company that shows a willingness to translate its food products has a greater chance of appearing culturally sensitive and gaining positive attention than a company that doesn’t.